pwin/owlready2/doc/intro.rst

  - Re-classify instances automatically, using the HermiT reasoner.

+ - Import medical terminologies from UMLS (see :doc:`pymedtermino2`).

 If you need to "convert" formulas between Protégé, Owlready2 and/or Description Logics, the following cheat sheet may be of interest: